codatio/codat-docs/docs/using-the-api/modified-dates.md

 :::info Example: Retrieve company invoices updated since the last fetch

-Track your `lastFecthDate` in your system and use it when querying data:
+Track your `lastFetchDate` in your system and use it when querying data:

 ```http
 GET /companies/{companyId}/data/invoices?page=1&query=modifiedDate%3E%3D{lastFetchDate}